Why not celebrate World Chocolate Day by paying a visit to one of these fantastic destinations?Read more...

 Days 1–3 Accommodation in the north of Grenada.
 From there visit Belmont Estate, River Antoine Rum Distillery, Levera Archipelago, Bathway Beach, Gouyave Nutmeg Pool, Dougaldston Estate and Fish Friday.

 Days 4–7 Accommodation in the south of Grenada.
 From there take a day trip to Carriacou, visit Concord Falls, the Grand Etang National Park and St Margaret’s Falls.
 Relax on Grand Anse Beach, Morne Rouge Beach and Magazine Beach.

 (Photo: With its tropical climate, a highlight of Grenada is its beaches, such as Bathway, pictured © Celia Sorhaindo)

 Days 5–9 Accommodation on Carriacou.
-Visit Paradise Beach, Anse La Roche Beach and Petite Carenage Beach.
+Visit Paradise Beach, Anse La Roche Beach and Petit Carenage Beach.
 Seek out boatbuilding projects at Windward and Petite Martinique (take a day trip or overnight), call in at the Carriacou Museum, charter a water taxi to Sandy Island or perhaps the Tobago Cays, and enjoy a coastal walk from Mt Pleasant to Sabazan.

 Days 10–14 Accommodation in the south of Grenada.
 Visit Concord Falls (all three), the Grand Etang National Park and St Margaret’s Falls.
 Relax on Grand Anse Beach, Morne Rouge Beach, and Magazine Beach.
 Indulge yourself with watersports, scuba-diving, mangrove kayaking, chartered sailing or some wellness therapy, and enjoy fine dining at a wide selection of restaurants.